The parameterized space complexity of model-checking bounded variable first-order logic: PATH and optimality of Savitch's Theorem

 For every $k\ge 2$ let $\C^k$ be the algorithm which on every directed graph $\str G$ and $s,t\in G$ first computes $\ell= \ell(k)$ as in~\eqref{eq:kln} and then simulates $\C(\mathbf G, k, \ell, s, t)$.
 Thus, $\C^k$ decides whether there is a path from $s$ to $t$ in $\mathbf G$ by~\eqref{eq:Gt}.
 We analyse its space complexity.
 First, the depth of the recursion tree is $\ell$, as $\C^k$ recurses on $i=\ell, \ell-1, \ldots, 0$.
 As usual, $\C^k$ has to maintain a stack of intermediate configurations for the simulations of

 For the simulation of each $\A(\mathbf G^k_i, \_, \_, k)$, the size of the configuration is linearly bounded by $f(k)+ O(\log n)$ because of~\eqref{eq:Aspace}.
 Therefore, the total space required is

 by~\eqref{eq:ell}.
-As a consequence, in case $k= \iota(n)$, \eqref{eq:iota} and \eqref{eq:iotabound} imply that~\eqref{eq:totalspaceCk} is bounded by~$o(\log^2 n)$.
+As a consequence, in case $k= \iota(n)$,~\eqref{eq:iota} and~\eqref{eq:iotabound} imply that~\eqref{eq:totalspaceCk} is bounded by~$o(\log^2 n)$.
 So if $\iota(n)$ would be computable, we could replace it with a logspace computable function, and then the result would follow.
 In particular, under the assumption $\PATH=\paraL$ of Theorem~\ref{thm:improvesavitch}, we can assume $f$ is computable, and hence find a computable $\iota$.

-In order to circumvent the possible incomputability of $\iota(n)$ we adopt the strategy underlying Levin's optimal inverters~\cite{levin, chefluBSL}.
+In order to circumvent the possible uncomputability of $\iota(n)$ we adopt the strategy underlying Levin's optimal inverters~\cite{levin, chefluBSL}.
 Namely, we simulate all the algorithms $\C^2, \C^3, \ldots$ in a diagonal fashion, while slowly increasing the allowed space.

-Clearly $\mathbb S$ decides \stdipath.
+Clearly, $\mathbb S$ decides \stdipath.
 We prove that its space complexity is $o(\log^2 n)$ on every input graph~$\str G$ with $n:= |G|$.
 To that end, let $k:= \iota(n)$ and $s^*$ be the space needed by $\C^k(\str G, s, t)$.
 As argued before, we have $s^*\le o(\log^2 n)$.
 Observe that $\mathbb S$ must halt no later than $S$ reaches the value $\max(\iota(n), s^*)$, which is again bounded by $o(\log^2 n)$ due to~\eqref{eq:iotabound}.
 This concludes the proof. \end{proof}